allanmathenge/myBlog/source/_posts/Auth2-0.md

 ### Access Token

 The received access token is given a short time before it expires, for example 5 to 15 minutes.
-Rest api send and receive access token in form of JSON.
+The Rest api send and receive access token in form of JSON.

     const accessToken = jwt.sign(
         {